Efficient Semidefinite Programming with approximate ADMM: Conclusions

 \section{Conclusions}

 We have shown that state-of-the art approximate eigensolvers can bring significant speedups to ADMM for the case of Semidefinite Programming.
-We have extended the results of \citep{Banjac2017} to show that infeasibility can be detected even in the presence of appropriately controlled projection errors, thus ensuring the same overall asymptotic behavior as an exact ADMM method.
-Future research directions include exploring the performance of other state-of-the-art eigensolvers from the Linear Algebra community \citep{Stathopoulos2010}.
-A potential more aggressive approach that may bring speedups even in the case where half of the eigenvalues of the matrices under projection are positive is to use \citep[The LOBPCG method II]{Knyazev2001}.
-We plan on testing the performance and robustness of these approaches in the future. \paragraph{Acknowledgments:} This work was supported by the EPSRC AIMS CDT grant EP/L015987/1 and Schlumberger.
-We would also like to acknowledge the support of the NII International Internship Program, which funded the first author's visit to NII, which made this collaboration possible.
-We used the University of Oxford Advanced Research Computing (ARC) facility in carrying out this work. http://dx.doi.org/10.5281/zenodo.22558.
+We have extended the results of \cite{osqpinfeasibility} to show that infeasibility can be detected even in the presence of appropriately controlled projection errors, thus ensuring the same overall asymptotic behavior as an exact ADMM method.
+Future research directions include exploring the performance of other state-of-the-art eigensolvers from the Linear Algebra community \cite{Stathopoulos2010}.